mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 The execution of the related task components runs in the following order:

-1. LUs: run the LUs from parent to child.
+1. LUs, run the LUs from parent to child.

    Click for more information about the [execution order of hierarchical LUs](03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).

-2. Post Execution Processes: run the post execution processes after the execution of the LUs ends.
+2. Post Execution Processes, run the post execution processes after the execution of the LUs ends.
 The post execution processes are executed according to their [execution order](04_tdm_gui_business_entity_window.md#post-execution-processes-tab) as defined in the task's BE.

 ## Monitoring Task Execution

-You can view the execution status of the running task via the TDM GUI.
-The TDM GUI displays the list of the LUs and post execution processes related to the task and their execution status.
+The TDM GUI displays a list of LUs and the status of the currently running task and its post execution processes.

 **Example:**

-- Executing and extract task with the following LUs:
+- Execute and extract the task with the following LUs:
-  - Customer - this is the root LU
+  - Customer, the root LU.
-  - Billing and Orders - these are the children LUs of Customer LU.
+  - Billing and Orders, the children LUs of the Customer LU.

 - The Customer LU is executed before the Billing and Orders LUs:

   ![monitor execution](images/extract_task_execution_monitor.png)

-- The Billing and Orders LUs are executed after the execution of the Customer LU is completed:
+- The Billing and Orders LUs are executed after the execution of the Customer LU has ended:

   ![monitor execution](images/extract_task_execution_monitor_2.png)